viraniaman94/sendenv/Thoughts.md

 The Vault and VaultManager classes use the utility functions in utils.py as needed.
 The Vault and VaultManager classes read from and write to the vaults directory specified in config.py.
 This structure separates concerns and makes your code easier to understand and maintain.
 It also makes it easier to test your code, as you can test each file independently.

+## Points to cover in Readme.md

+- Intro
+- Quickstart
+- Security
+- Roadmap

 ## Build, publish and maintain